The ultimate battle between Spotify vs Amazon Music. Here, we see which music streaming service can give you more bang for your buck.

 Both free plans share a few similarities.
 Both are ad-supported, with no option to skip ads.
 You can skip a maximum of 6 songs at a time and keep your music playing even with your mobile display off.
 Both platforms also do not offer the option to download songs.

-Spotify, however, outdoes Amazon Music in three key areas.
+Spotify, however, does better in three key areas.
 First, Spotify gives you full access to its content library.
-This allows you to listen to anything that strikes your fancy, which is a big deal for free plan listeners.
+This allows you to listen to anything on-demand, which is a big deal for free plan listeners.
 In contrast, the free access to Amazon Music’s library is limited only to top playlists and stations, with the rest of the content restricted behind a paywall.

 Second, Spotify offers on-demand playback on its desktop app and web player.
 It’s a bonus for free plan users who’d like a little control over their music.
 Non-paying listeners of Amazon Music, on the other hand, will have to settle for shuffle mode only.